Rajavn6789/acc_telemetry/README.md

 ## ACC Telemetry
 ### Introduction
 A realtime telemetry app for [Assetto Corsa Compitizione](https://www.assettocorsa.it/competizione/).

 With ***acc-telemetry*** you can visualise the realtime telemetry data from the Assetto Corsa Compitizione in the form of graphs.

-##### Supported Graphs
+Below are the supported graphs as of v1.0

 - Force Feedback Graph -  to monitor and fix FFB clipping.
 - Throttle-Brake Graph - to monitor throttle brake overlapping.
 - ABS-TC Graph -  to understand when and how long ABS or TC is getting triggered.